Bank of Ireland to repay state 1.8 billion euros

 "A successful refinancing of the government preference shares represents a significant step for BoI back to normalised operating conditions, giving the bank and its shareholders more control over the group's strategy," said Ciaran Callaghan, an analyst at Merrion Stockbrokers.

-The bank said the new shares equated to around 7.4 percent of its stock, breaking with stock market norms of a company not issuing new shares worth more than 5 percent of its stock market value without a special resolution from shareholders.
+The bank said the new shares would equate to a maximum of 9.99 percent of its existing stock, breaking with stock market norms of a company not issuing new shares worth more than 5 percent of its stock market value without a special resolution from shareholders.

 Companies are able to issue stock worth up to 10 percent of their equity if they use a financial structure known as a "cash box", where the new equity is channeled through a specially created company.
 Bank of Ireland would then buy the cash box.